tanaikech/ggsrun/README.md

 <a name="Description"></a>
 # Description
 Will you want to develop GAS on your local PC?
 Generally, when we develop GAS, we have to login to Google using own browser and develop it on the Script Editor.
 Recently, I have wanted to have more convenient local-environment for developing GAS.
 So I created this "ggsrun".
 The main work is to execute GAS on local terminal and retrieve the results from Google.
+Furthermore, this tool can be also used for managing files in own Google Drive (OAuth2) and Google Drive for Service Account.

 Features of "ggsrun" are as follows.